 4.3.1 Handling Mispredictions.
 A waiting decoding window begins decoding after its incoming dependencies have passed boundary speculations to it.
-Once each dependency is fully decoded, however, we must verify if the speculation was correct by comparing the dependency bits produced by the predictor and by the full decoder.
-In the event the predictor was incorrect, we have a misprediction.
-A misprediction means that the relevant decoding window operated on incorrect syndrome data, leading to an invalid solution; the decoding task must be restarted using correct dependency bits.
+However, once each dependency is fully decoded, we must verify if the speculation was correct by comparing the dependency bits produced by the predictor and by the full decoder.
+In the event that the predictor was incorrect, we have a misprediction The relevant decoding window operated on incorrect syndrome data, leading to an invalid solution; the decoding task must be restarted using correct dependency bits.
 We call this window poisoned.
-However, the effect of a misprediction does not necessarily stop here.
-Incorrect matching of syndromes along one boundary can lead to incorrect matching of other syndromes on other boundaries, so the effects of a misprediction may propagate further in the window dependency graph.
-This raises an important question: which other decoding windows are unreliable in the event of a misprediction?
+However, incorrect matching of syndromes along one boundary can lead to incorrect matching of other syndromes on other boundaries, so the effects of a misprediction may propagate further in the window dependency graph.
+This raises the important question: which other decoding windows are unreliable in the event of a misprediction?